-From the discussion above and the comparison of Figures (1a) and (1b), we see that due to the simplicity of our model we cannot precisely determine the surface roughness of sodium clusters at typical experimental temperatures.
-For sodium $r_s = 2.08$ Å (thermal variations of r_s are negligeable here), and we can only say that typical roughnesses are of order of 30 to 50 % of the interatomic distance.
-However it makes no doubt that there is a thermal activation of capillary waves which gives a contribution to the surface roughness of the type given by Eq.
+From the discussion above and a comparison of Figs. 1(a) and 1(b), we see that, due to the simplicity of our model, we cannot precisely determine the surface roughness of sodium clusters at typical experimental temperatures.
+For sodium $r_s = 2.08$ Å (thermal variations of r_s are negligible here), and we can only say that typical roughnesses are of order of 30-50 % of the interatomic distance.
+However, this leaves no doubt that there is a thermal activation of capillary waves which makes a contribution to the surface roughness of the type given by Eq.
 (5) for large enough multipolarities.
 We will see below that this has an important effect on shell structure, and that this effect is crucial for understanding the shape of the shell energy determined in experiment.

-Note that an estimation of the geometrical corrugation of a solid surface at zero temperature [20] yields values of Δ of order of 20 % of r_s .
+Note that an estimation of the geometrical corrugation of a solid surface at zero temperature20 yields values of Δ on the order of 20% of r_s .
 Hence the reduction of shell oscillations presented below is a general phenomenon which does not depend on the solid or liquid structure of the aggregate.